Altrrx/vmt-vtf/README.md

 13. make a map with the textures and preview how the textures look.

 # Extras by altrrx :P
-to make a map, you might want to see your source game files.
+1. to make a map, you might want to see your source game files.

-1. go to the bin Folder
-L a . go to the "common/sourcegame/bin" folder, not the "common/sourcegame/gamefolder/bin" folder
+2. go to the "common/sourcegame/bin" folder, not the "common/sourcegame/gamefolder/bin" folder
-2. then go until you find "hammer.exe"
+3. then go until you find "hammer.exe"
-3. watch a youtube totoreel! lel
+4. watch a youtube totoreel! lel
 # Supporting me
 1. fork this project
 2. do a pull request haha funni